-Ultimately, 2 hidden layers, each having 256 neurons was selected to be the best model.
-Table 3 lists the array shape of each layer in the model.
-The highest R-Squared value would theoretically produce the best results, as the outputs and inputs are the most correlated (Tensorflow, 2022-a).
-However, to avoid the risk of over-fitting the model to the input data, a higher number of neurons was ultimately chosen.
-A higher neuron count additionally increases the ability of the model to fit the input to the outputs due to having more linear combinations, but also requires a larger training time.
+Ultimately, a model with 3 hidden layers was selected.
+Table 3 lists the number of neurons in each layer in the model.
+This model had the highest R-Squared score and lowest AIC value, implying that it will produce the best results.
+(Tensorflow, 2022-a).
+A high neuron count additionally increases the ability of the model to fit the input to the outputs due to having more linear combinations, but also requires a larger training time.

-The model chosen requires approximately 3 minutes to train for 1000 epochs in Python 3.9, on a 6-Core 2.2 GHz system with 16 GB RAM.
+The model chosen requires approximately 30 seconds to train for 250 epochs in Python 3.9, on a 12-Core 3.6 GHz system with 32 GB RAM.
 Training time can be adjusted to optimize the model.
 A shorter training time tends to avoid the risk of over-fitting, but if the training time is too short the model may not be fully fit at the end of the training.
-To determine whether the model has been properly fit, a visual inspection of the Loss-Epoch graph) shown in Figure 4 was used.
+To determine whether the model has been properly fit, a visual inspection of the Loss-Epoch graph shown in Figure 4 was used.
 If the line is horizontal and mostly unchanging by the final epoch, the model is well-fit (Tensorflow, 2022-b).
 To check that the model is properly predicting the A, B, and C parameters, the true values can be plotted against the predicted values, as seen in Figure 5.

+The specific hyperparameters that were used in the model are outlined in Table 4.
+Due to time constraints, an in-depth hyperparameter tuning analysis was unable to be performed.